 Since cats and dogs like liver usually, they will often eat more than what is good for them given the chance.

 Another problem associated with liver is that toxins and heavy metals can accumulate in the liver if the animal has been exposed to them.
-Eating liver exposes the cat, dog, or human eating a lot of liver, to these residual toxins and heavy metals such as mercury, often pesticides or medicine are the culpit.
+The liver processes and disposes of antibiotic and pesticide residue and these can accumulate in the liver.
+Eating liver exposes the cat, dog, or human eating a lot of liver, to these residual toxins and heavy metals such as mercury, often pesticides or medicine are the culprit.